doytsujin/vim-book/README.md

 * `F`: ...
 * `%`: jump between the nearest (), {} or [] characters on the line

+###Search a pattern in all files
+VERY USEFUL: example search a pattern in all js files:
+:vimgrep /pg/ *.js

 #Buffers

 #Window management